microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/appendices/ESM-CJS-Interop.md

 Examples like this have led to conventional wisdom that says libraries should _not_ enable `esModuleInterop`.
 This advice is a reasonable start, but we’ve looked at examples where the type of a namespace import changes, potentially _introducing_ an error, when enabling `esModuleInterop`.
 So whether libraries compile with or without `esModuleInterop`, they run the risk of writing syntax that makes their choice infectious.

 Library authors who want to go above and beyond to ensure maximum compatibility would do well to validate their declaration files against a matrix of compiler options.
 But using `verbatimModuleSyntax` completely sidesteps the issue with `esModuleInterop` by forcing CommonJS-emitting files to use CommonJS-style import and export syntax.
-Additionally, since `esModuleInterop` only affects CommonJS, so as more libraries move to ESM-only publishing over time, the relevance of this issue will decline.
+Additionally, since `esModuleInterop` only affects CommonJS, as more libraries move to ESM-only publishing over time, the relevance of this issue will decline.

 <!--